The Pozas Azules are truly a hidden gem in Taxco, Mexico.

-The cost for a one way trip is 25 pesos per person.
-The collectivos leave when they’re full, so just head out whenever because it’s pretty hit or miss on how long it will take for the next one to go.
+The cost for a one way trip is 25 pesos / 1.30 usd per person.
+There’s no set schedule because the collectivos simply leave when they’re full.
+Just head out whenever works for you because it’s pretty hit or miss on how long you’ll be waiting for the next one to depart.

 What to Do at the Pozas Azules

-There’s also a zipline here that costs 200 pesos for two lines and two suspension brudges.
-That seems pretty cheap, but then again is ziplining really where you want to bargain hunt… Daniel and I decided to give it a miss this time.
+There’s also a zipline here that costs 200 pesos / 10 usd for two lines and two suspension bridges.
+That seems pretty cheap, but then again is ziplining really where you want to bargain hunt..?
+Daniel and I decided to give it a miss this time.

-By the way, if you’re just now reading this in Taxco and bummed because your forgot a swimsuit, there are plenty of stalls there selling cheap suits, sports shorts, and other things you may be wishing you had right about now.
+By the way, if you’re just now reading this in Taxco and bummed because your forgot a swimsuit, there are plenty of stalls at the natural pools selling cheap suits, sports shorts and other things you may be wishing you had right about now.

 How to Get Back to Taxco